lilprincexyz/hypatia/README.md

 ![Initial Wireframes](public/styles/pics/wireframe.JPG)

-The app was designed to work on mobile as well as tablet and desktop from the outset.
+The app was designed to work on mobile as well as tablet and desktop.

 ## Live Site
-You can access HYPATIA at https://young-tundra-49854.herokuapp.com/.
+You can access HYPATIA at https://young-tundra-49854.herokuapp.com/religion.

 ## Technical
 * The app is built using the MEAN stack.
 The front-end is built using HTML5, CSS3 and JavaScript, the back-end using NodeJS with ExpressJS as the web server and MongoDB as the database.